Follow us on Facebook for the latest updates and other fun information.

 From Pennsylvania: Take Rte.
 41 south to the second traffic light in Hockessin, Delaware.
 Turn left onto Yorklyn Rd. and go about 2 miles until you reach the bridge across Red Clay Creek.
 Follow the brown “Auburn Heights” sign to make a sharp left onto Creek Road as soon as you cross the bridge.
 Auburn Heights is ¼ mile ahead.
 Parking for events is in the field on the right.

+On open days, parking is available in the event lot across the street from the site.
+If parking is unavailable there, parking is available inside the estate between the museum and Carriage House or on the opposite side of the museum near the water tower.
 On public event days, vehicles with official permits may use designated parking spaces in the Event Parking area.
 Parking attendants will be happy to point visitors to them upon arrival.
 Reserved tour groups with 4 or fewer vehicles may park alongside the museum.
 Please call to inquire if you need directions or assistance.